 After a four-year international search Museum Board Member and Past President, Jack Nortman, acquired an authentic 10-ton World War II- era railway boxcar, which he brought to Naples in honor of his parents and in memory of the family members lost during the Holocaust.
-A rare artifact, this boxcar is an invaluable and mobile educational tool to support the Museum’s mission - Teach the lessons of the Holocaust to inspire action against bigotry, hatred and violence.
+A rare artifact, this boxcar had been an invaluable, mobile educational tool that supported the Museum’s education efforts and mission - Teach the lessons of the Holocaust to inspire action against bigotry, hatred and violence.
 Once the world’s only traveling Holocaust-era boxcar exhibit, and now after over 100 years in existence, it has become a permanent part of the Museum’s collection.

 Mr. Nortman’s family was caught in the web of the Nazis in Eastern Europe.
 Both of his parents survived and he was born in Landsberg, a Displaced Persons camp in Germany.
 The boxcar is on loan to the Museum from F.E. and Jack Nortman and The Boxcar Foundation.

-As far as we know, this is the first and only traveling Boxcar Exhibit.
-Its mobility ensures that an important piece of history will be seen by students right on their school campus, and by the public at community locations.
-The Boxcar often serves as the centerpiece in learning about the Holocaust during a school’s Holocaust programming.
+As far as we know, this was the first and only traveling Boxcar Exhibit.
+Its mobility ensured that an important piece of history was seen by students right on their school campus, and by the public at community locations.
+The Boxcar often served as the centerpiece in learning during a school’s Holocaust programming.

-Since the spring of 2008, the Boxcar Exhibit has impacted over 90,000 people across South Florida.
-The Boxcar has visited 75 locations, including schools, universities, public libraries, airports, churches and synagogues.
+Between the spring of 2008 and spring of 2020, the Boxcar Exhibit impacted over 90,000 people across South Florida.
+The Boxcar visited over 75 locations, including schools, museums, universities, public libraries, airports, churches, synagogues, and more.

 For information about the Boxcar, please contact: